rodmanning/resource-planner/README.rst

 Installation
 ------------

-1. Download the source code from the respository noted above
+#.
+Download the source code from the respository noted above

-2. Ensure the following dependcies are installed:

-   - Python 2.x
-   - Pandas
-   - Seaborn
+#.
+Create a virtual environment:

+   `virtualenv --python /path/to/python2.7 env`

+#.
+Install packages from `requirements.txt` using `pip`:

+   `pip install -r requirements.txt`

+#.
+If the GUI is to be used, install the following modules (either through pip
+   or your favourite package management program:

    - wxPython (GUI)
    - Gooey (GUI)

-3. Run the program either using the GUI or from the CLI
+#.
+Run the program either using the GUI or from the CLI

 License
 =======